rodrigofprates2015-ctrl/Dessavez/replit.md

 This is a multiplayer social deduction game branded as **TikJogos**.
 Players join game rooms and try to identify who among them is the impostor through various game modes involving secret words, locations, roles, and questions.
 The application is built as a full-stack web application with real-time multiplayer capabilities.

 ## Recent Changes (December 2025)
+- **Added Synchronized Speaking Order Wheel Lottery** - Host can trigger lottery during gameplay to randomize speaking order
+  - Wheel spins for 3 seconds then displays order for 4 seconds
+  - Animation synchronized for ALL players via WebSocket broadcast
+  - Button "Sortear Ordem de Fala" visible only for host in game modes (except Perguntas Diferentes)
+  - Component: `SpeakingOrderWheel.tsx` with animated rotating wheel and player names
+  - WebSocket handler in server broadcasts `start-speaking-order-wheel` to all connected clients
 - **Added Palavra Secreta Submode Selection with Theme Images** - New screen for choosing themed categories with visual cards
 - Five submodes: Clássico, Clash Royale, Animes, Marvel, Stranger Things
 - Each submode has 20-30 themed words for variety